syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-Image-in-Azure-App-Service-Windows.md

 # Convert PowerPoint Presentation to Image in Azure App Service on Windows

-Syncfusion Essential PowerPoint is a [.NET Core PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net-core) used to create, read, edit and **convert PowerPoint documents** programmatically without **Microsoft PowerPoint** or interop dependencies.
+Syncfusion PowerPoint is a [.NET Core PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net-core) used to create, read, edit and **convert PowerPoint documents** programmatically without **Microsoft PowerPoint** or interop dependencies.
 Using this library, you can **convert a PowerPoint Presentation to image**.

 ## Steps to convert PowerPoint Presentation to Image in Azure App Service on Windows